cperead/nyt_data_etl_pipeline/README.md

 4. **Info Authors** : Retrieve predefined info-queries about authors

-    - **top_authors_by_section** : Rank the authors in each section by the count of their articles and visualize the top author in each section.
+    - **/top_authors_by_section** : Rank the authors in each section by the count of their articles and visualize the top author in each section.

     - **/most_prolific_authors_by_section** : Rank authors in each section by word count and visualize the author with the highest word count in each section.